-GETTING WORSE.
-AND NOW OUR GRAIN FARMERS ARE FACING A VERY UNCERTAIN my muleat, com Beans.
-FUTURE .
-IT SEEMS RATHER IRONIC TO ME THAT AT A TIME WHEN THE WORLD FOOD RESERVES ARE AT THEIR LOWEST POINT IN TWENTY-FIVE YEARS, WE TREAT OUR FARMERS AS IF THEY WERE OF LITTLE ACCOUNT.
+IT SEEMS RATHER IRONIC THE THAT AT A TIME WHEN THE WORLD FOOD RESERVES ARE AT THEIR LOWEST POINT IN TWENTY-FIVE YEARS, WE TREAT OUR FARMERS AS IF THEY WERE OF LITTLE ACCOUNT.
+FARMERS ARE ASKED TO PRODUCE BUMPER CROPS BUT WHEN THEY DO, DROP PRICES ON THROUGH THE FLOOR.
+A CROP OF 2.2 BILLION BUSHELS OF WHEAT OR 6.5 BILLION BUSHELS OF CORN WOULD RUIN MANY FARMERS BECAUSE TODAY'S TARGET PRICES AND LOAN LEVELS ARE SO LOW AS TO BE A MOCKERY.
+IF WE CONTINUE TO RIDE THE ROLLER COASTER WITH OUR FARM PRICES, WE NOT ONLY WILL RUIN OUR MARKETS, BUT ALSO THOSE IN

-FARMERS ARE ASKED TO PRODUCE BUMPER CROPS, BUT WHEN THEY DO, PRICES GO THROUGH THE FLOOR A CROP OF 2.2 BILLION BUSHELS OF WHEAT OR 6.5 BILLION BUSHELS OF CORN WOULD RUIN MANY FARMERS BECAUSE TODAY'S TARGET PRICES AND LOAN LEVELS ARE SO LOW AS TO BE A MOCKERY, IF WE CONTINUE TO RIDE THE ROLLER COASTER WITH OUR FARM PRICES, WE NOT ONLY WILL RUIN OUR MARKETS, BUT ALSO THOSE IN THE DEVELOPING COUNTRIES.
-IF OUR GRAIN PRICES DROP SHARPLY THIS YEAR BECAUSE OF A GOOD HARVEST, WE WILL FACE THE LIKELY PROSPECT OF HAVING OUTSIDE NATIONS RAIDING OUR MARKETS, THIS WOULD ASSURE THAT OUR VALUABLE FOOD SUPPLIES WOULD GO TO OTHER COUNTRIES AT ROCK and permit met
+IF OUR GRAIN PRICES DROP SHARPLY THIS YEAR BECAUSE OF A GOOD HARVEST, WE WILL FACE THE LIKELY PROSPECT OF HAVING OUTSIDE NATIONS RAIDING OUR MARKETS.
+THIS WOULD ASSURE THAT OUR VALUABLE FOOD SUPPLIES WOULD GO TO OTHER COUNTRIES AT ROCK BOTTOM PRICES.
+WHAT WE NEED IS A POLICY WHICH FIRST TAKES INTO ACCOUNT THE NEEDS OF BOTH OUR FARMERS AND OUR CONSUMERS.
+AND AT THE SAME TIME, THAT POLICY NEEDS TO RECOGNIZE THE INFLUENCE WHICH WE HAVE ON OTHER NATION'S FOOD SUPPLIES.
+IN THE PAST, WE HAVE BEEN BESET BY SURPLUS PRODUCTION.

-THE NEEDS OF BOTH OUR FARMERS AND OUR CONSUMERS, AND AT THE SAME TIME, THAT POLICY NEEDS TO RECOGNIZE THE INFLUENCE WHICH WE HAVE ON OTHER NATIONS' FOOD SUPPLIES.
-IN THE PAST, WE HAVE BEEN BESET BY SURPLUS PRODUCTION, ODAY THE OUTLOOK IS UNCERTAIN, BUT THE CHANCES ARE THAT WE HAVE CONTINUING SCAREITY.
-OUR POLICY MUST BE PREPARED FOR OCCASIONAL YEARS OF SURPLUS AS WELL AS THE LIKELY FOOD SHORTAGES.
-AND THAT IS WHY A RESERVE PROGRAM IS SO IMPORTANT. aque Food Production Do un pridictable herd Sapity Riserve
+TODAY THE OUTLOOK IS UNCERTAIN, BUT THE CHANCES ARE THAT WE